High cholesterol is a pretty common issue in the U.S. In fact, according to the

 Cholesterol doesn’t dissolve in water, so it can’t travel through your blood on its own.
 To help transport cholesterol, your liver produces lipoproteins.

 Lipoproteins are particles made from fat and protein.
-They carry cholesterol and triglycerides (another type of lipid) through your bloodstream.
+They carry cholesterol and triglycerides, another type of lipid, through your bloodstream.
 The two major forms of lipoprotein are low-density lipoprotein (LDL) and high-density lipoprotein (HDL).

-Low-density lipoprotein (LDL) is often called “bad cholesterol.”
+LDL cholesterol is often called “bad cholesterol.”
 It carries cholesterol to your arteries.
 If your levels of LDL cholesterol are too high, it can build up on the walls of your arteries.

-The buildup is also known as cholesterol plaque.
+This buildup is also known as cholesterol plaque.
 This plaque can narrow your arteries, limit your blood flow, and raise your risk of blood clots.
 If a blood clot blocks an artery in your heart or brain, it can cause a heart attack or stroke.

-High-density lipoprotein (HDL) is sometimes called “good cholesterol.”
+HDL cholesterol is sometimes called “good cholesterol.”
 It helps return LDL cholesterol to your liver to be removed from your body.
 This helps prevent cholesterol plaque from building up in your arteries.

 When you have healthy levels of HDL cholesterol, it can help lower your risk of blood clots, heart disease, and stroke.
-Learn more about HDL cholesterol.

 Triglycerides are another type of lipid.
 They’re different from cholesterol.
 While your body uses cholesterol to build cells and certain hormones, it uses triglycerides as a source of energy.

 When you eat more calories than your body can use right away, it converts those calories into triglycerides.
 It stores triglycerides in your fat cells.
 It also uses lipoproteins to circulate triglycerides through your bloodstream.